🚀 NEWPE Civil Water Resources & Environmental course is here!

 If you're taking PE Civil: Geotechnical

-If you're taking another PE Civil discipline
+If you're taking PE Civil: Construction

 • On a budget?
-CEA ($297–$497) gives you solid coverage across all disciplines
+CEA ($297–$497) gives you solid Construction coverage

 • Want live instruction?
-School of PE ($1,395+) or EET ($550+ per section)
+School of PE ($1,395+) is the strongest live option for Construction; EET ($550+ per section) is solid if you want section-by-section pacing

 • Want the most comprehensive materials?
-PPI2Pass has the deepest reference library
+PPI2Pass has the deepest reference library across PE Civil disciplines

 • Know exactly where you're weak?
-EET lets you buy individual sections
+EET lets you buy individual sections so you can target weak areas without paying for a full course

 If you've already failed once